Filbert aphid (Myzocallis coryli)

 - insecticidal soap-Some formulations OMRI-listed for organic use.

-- Kaolin-Some formulations are OMRI-listed for organic use.
+- kaolin-Some formulations are OMRI-listed for organic use.
+Creates particle film that prevents aphids from colonizing the plant.

 - mineral or vegetable oils-Dormant or delayed dormant applications can kill aphid eggs.
 Use caution not to interfere with active pollination.